alexmechanic/eclipse-plugins-maven-build/plugins/README.md

 ```
 ./eclipse -nosplash -verbose -application org.eclipse.equinox.p2.artifact.repository.mirrorApplication -source http://download.eclipse.org/releases/oxygen -destination file:/absolute-path-to-desired-dir/
 ```
-This step will take time as the command downloads lots of Eclipse packages (actually, all available).
+This step will take time as the command downloads lots of Eclipse packages (actually, all of the available).

 3. The full Eclipse repository is located in your desired directory.
 This might be useful in some cases, e.g. you need to build **any** Eclipse plugins on a machine with no Internet connection.